Am I a candidate for dental implants?

 How are teeth implants better than other treatment options?

 Dental implants are by far the most superior treatment option for one or more missing teeth.
 Removable dentures are known to move around in the mouth causing embarrassing slurred speech.
 They also come with eating restrictions since they are not very durable.
-Many patients report that dentures are uncomfortable and difficult to get used to.
+Dentures are often uncomfortable and difficult to get used to.
 Dental bridges require two teeth to anchor them into place.

-The two teeth on either side of the gap will be ground down significantly to accommodate the bridge.
+The dentist significantly grinds down the two teeth on either side of the gap significantly to accommodate the bridge.
 Both bridges and dentures do not replace the missing teeth roots.
 Dental implants, however, act as tooth roots and also anchor dental restorations in place.
 This will prevent bone loss.
 You will not have to worry about healthy teeth being damaged or slurred speech.
-They are secured in the jaw bone making them very stable and durable.
+Implants are very stable and durable because they’re fused with your jawbone.

 How do you care for your new teeth implants?

 Caring for your implant-supported restoration is similar to caring for your natural teeth.
 You must brush your teeth multiple times a day and floss at least once a day.
-Dr. Paulen will give you specific cleaning instructions if they are required.
+Dr. Paulen gives you specific cleaning instructions.
 If cared for properly, your implant-retained restoration should last a lifetime.

 Learn More About Dental Implants